How to Use The Art of War in Your Business: Strategies for Success

 It can be used in any industry, and it asserts that there are opportunities for innovation and growth that can be pursued without resorting to head-to-head competition.

-When done correctly, the blue ocean strategy can cause dramatic increases in market share and profitability.
+When done correctly, the blue ocean strategy can dramatically increase market share and profitability.
 No business has too many resources.

 You must conserve your power and resources to use them in a focused way to win important battles.

-There are three keys to success with this approach: identify untapped markets, focus on value creation, and break the mold of traditional thinking.
+This approach has three keys to success: identifying untapped markets, focusing on value creation, and challenging traditional thinking.

-In his book, The Art of War, he outlined a strategic approach to winning without conflict.
+His book, The Art of War, outlined a strategic approach to winning without conflict.

-The blue ocean strategy is based on the same principles as Sun Tzu’s approach to warfare.
-It is a way to achieve success by creating uncontested market space and making the competition irrelevant.
+The Blue Ocean strategy is based on the same principles as Sun Tzu's approach to warfare.
+It achieves success by creating uncontested market space and making the competition irrelevant.

 By applying the blue ocean strategy, business leaders can break away from the traditional competitive mindset and find new ways to win.